coolmintmild/bert_attention_map/README.md

 # bert_attention_map

-This repository contains data and test code for the following paper: <br/><br/>
+This repository contains the data and code for the following paper: <br/><br/>

 APA style reference.<br/><br/>